Hoists, Lifts and Transfer Aids

 There are various types of these Sit-To-Stand Lifts which are available to purchase in South Africa including:

-The Ardoo Hoist Stand Aid Combo
+The Ami Sit-to-Stand Hoist Stand Combo

 A Wheeled Hoist is free-standing.
 It supports the person being moved in a sling or harness that is suspended from a cantilevered arm.
 The sling is placed around the person while he or she is seated or lying down.
 The person is then hoisted up and the hoist is wheeled to the new location, where the person is then lowered down.